Louis d'Orléans, Prince of Condé: Journey to Australia

 When Louis d'Orléans was 20 years old, his father arranged an 18-month world tour for him.
 In the view of his father, a journey through climes beyond the borders of Europe would improve his ailing health.
-Together with his doctor, Paul Gingeot, and his cousin, Prince Ferdinand, Duke of Alençon, Louis d'Orléans began his journey on 4 February 1866 in Southampton on the Mongolia, a passenger ship owned by British shipping line, Peninsular and Oriental Steam Navigation Company (P&O).
-The itinerary was to take him to Egypt, Ceylon, Australia, New Zealand, Java, China, Japan and India.
+Together with his doctor, Paul Gingeot, and his cousin, Prince Ferdinand, Duke of Alençon, Louis d'Orléans began his journey on 4 February 1866 in Southampton on the Mongolia, a passenger ship owned by British shipping line, P&O. The itinerary was to take him to Egypt, Ceylon, Australia, New Zealand, Java, China, Japan and India.
 Louis d'Orléans was especially interested in Australia; he was fascinated by its exotic nature.

 Because the Suez Canal was still not completed in 1866, after his arrival in Alexandria he travelled by train via Cairo to Suez and then took a smaller ship to join up eventually with the Bengal, another P&O passenger ship, on which Louis d'Orléans and Gingeot continued their journey.
 Ferdinand d'Orléans, Duke of Alençon, had left the group in Egypt in order to go on to Manila.
 After a short stay in Ceylon, they continued their travels on the P&O liner, Bombay.

 On 8 April, the Bombay reached King George Sound, a bay on the southwest coast of Western Australia.
 Louis d'Orléans went ashore at Albany, accompanied by a wealthy businessman from Queensland, and met there, amongst others, the Chief Magistrate of Albany, Sir Alexander Campbell.

 On 13 April, the Bombay entered the port at Melbourne.
 Louis d'Orléans, who wanted to get to Sydney as soon as possible, decided to visit the city on his return journey.
 The Bombay continued along past the colonies of South Australia, Victoria and New South Wales, past Cape Howe and the Australian Alps.

 On 16 April 1866, the Bombay tied up at Port Jackson.
 D'Orléans was very impressed by the town and compared it to old towns around the world.

 Although several people, including the Governor of New South Wales, Sir John Young, offered d'Orléans and his travelling companions better accommodation, he decided to stay at Petty's Hotel on Church Hill near St. Philip's.
-Over the next five weeks, d'Orléans, whose health had markedly improved, went to various social occasions, visited the University of Sydney, the Australian Museum, the Royal Botanic Gardens and Sydney Hospital, during the course of which he met local dignitaries like Edward Deas Thomson, the Chancellor of the University of Sydney, and Charles Moore, the Director of the Botanic Gardens.
+Over the next five weeks, d'Orléans, whose health had markedly improved, went to various social occasions, visited the University of Sydney, the Australian Museum, the Royal Botanic Garden and Sydney Hospital, during the course of which he met local dignitaries like Edward Deas Thomson, the Chancellor of the University of Sydney, and Charles Moore, the Director of the Botanic Gardens.
 Other excursions took him to Parramatta, Windsor and Kurrajong.